DUI Car Insurance in Washington

 Use state high-risk car insurance programs if denied

-If traditional insurers deny you coverage, Washington participates in a high-risk insurance program through the Washington Automobile Insurance Plan (WAIP).
-This program, administered by AIPSO, ensures that high-risk drivers can still obtain legally required coverage.
+If traditional insurers deny you coverage, look at the Washington Automobile Insurance Plan (WAIP).
+This program, administered by AIPSO, helps high-risk drivers get legally required coverage.

 5. 5